codeplaysoftware/syclacademy/README.md

 Where `<syclacademy_root>` is the path to the root directory of where you cloned this repository.
 Note that on Windows you need to add the option /EHsc to avoid exception handling error.

+The CMake configuration can also be used to build the exercises, see the section **Configuring using CMake** above.

 ## Working on the Exercises
 Once you have a working SYCL compiler, you are ready to start writing some SYCL code.
 To find the first exercise: